 Unplugged Coding Activities: Unplugged Coding activity for beginning coding skills.
 Use directional coding to program a path around obstacles.
 No tech needed for this fun, hands-on activity to practice how to code with kindergarten students.

-Coding is one of my favorite things to teach our students!
+Coding is one of my favourite things to teach our students!
 They are able to catch on so quickly, and it opens up so many possibilities for them.
 If you want to know how I teach my students to code step-by-step, find all my tips and trick in Coding in Kindergarten or look at some Easy Offline Coding Activities.

 There are a lot of robots that you can use to help students learn to code- you can see my blog post about using a Sphero, and how we have used a BeeBot (there is also the Dash and Dot, Ozobots, and countless others).
 These can be expensive, and there is only a limited number of students that can use a robot at one time.